anoux/deezer_dataset_analysis/README.md

 ## Rock and Disco analysis

 I created an additional table to do more research within rock and disco tracks.
-From initial 119,500,260 rows and after excluding those with odd AlbumReleaseDate values, only 299 records compliant with conditions in the query below correspond to rock and disco, a minor fraction.
+From initial 119,500,260 rows and after excluding those with odd AlbumReleaseDate values,

+By aggregating records by genre_norm, an output of 299 records is obtained.

 ```sql
 DROP TABLE IF EXISTS rock_and_disco;